TheGreatMcPain/python-media-scripts/README.md

 ## ffmpeg Slideshow.
 `slideshow` has a script that creates a 720p picture slideshow using ffmpeg.

+## NativeDSD to FLAC batch convert.
+`dsd-to-flac` has a script that copies a directory containing DSF/DSD files, and converts the DSD files to FLAC via ffmpeg.

 ## 2D to 3D Subtitle Convertion Scripts

 `3d-misc` has a bunch of WIP scripts that are basically ported code from